RA-Det: Towards Universal Detection of AI-Generated Images via Robustness Asymmetry: Experiments

 \subsection{Comparison of Detection Performance}

 We evaluate RA-Det under a comprehensive cross-generator setting, covering 16 diverse generative models and more than 10 representative detectors, including GAN-specific, diffusion-specific, and universal approaches.
 As reported in Table~\ref{tab:baselines_results_combined}, RA-Det achieves the best overall performance, reaching an average accuracy of \textbf{93.47\%} and an average AP of \textbf{97.00\%}.
 This result surpasses the strongest universal baseline, FerretNet (85.66\% / 90.43\%), by a substantial margin, demonstrating a clear advantage in both accuracy and ranking quality.
+Fig.~\ref{fig:rader} provides a complementary per generator view of the same comparison.
+RA-Det forms a larger and more balanced radar profile, indicating that its advantage does not come from only a few generators but from more stable cross-generator performance.

 In contrast, existing detectors exhibit clear limitations in generalization.
 Appearance-driven or architecture-specific methods often perform well only within their target domains, such as GAN-based or diffusion-based generators, but degrade noticeably when evaluated on unseen or mismatched models.
 Universal detectors, including CNNSpot, GramNet, and UniFD, improve cross-model robustness to some extent, yet their reliance on static appearance cues or representation similarity restricts stability under diverse generative processes.
 NPR and FerretNet, which exploit local pixel dependencies introduced by upsampling operations, achieve competitive performance on several generators, supporting the presence of structured artifacts in synthetic images.
 However, their effectiveness remains uneven across models, particularly for more challenging or stylistically diverse generators.